FM171/CTEC_COPY/readme.md

 ## css/styles.css

 The `css/styles.css` file contains a basic starting template for a responsive page.
+The CSS order is elements first (including ids) and  these are in order HTML appearance starting with index and in order of puzzles.
+Then the classes and keyframe animations.

 ## js/scripts.js